Semantic SEO: Your Website is a Goldmine with On-Site SEO 2.0

 You think on-page SEO is dead?
 It hasn’t even begun!
 To be clear, your website is a goldmine and you haven’t even started to dig for the gold.

-In my SEO 2.0 blog I have covered blogging, social media and the likes to the point of excess.
-What about modern on-page search engine optimization though?
+On my SEO 2.0 blog I have covered blogging, social media and search to the point of excess.
+What about actual modern on-page search engine optimization though?

 Most of the time I have dismissed most of on-page SEO as obsolete or as built in basics of even the simplest CMS software.